Frankly SpeakingMendocino

 The incident occurred around 5:15 p.m. at Big River Beach, the wide stretch of sand just south of Mendocino.
 The victim managed to reach shore on his own and was found at the extreme north end of the beach, where responding crews requested an ATV to reach him more quickly.

-Witnesses described the shark as “gigantic,” visible from shore “as if it was a whale.”
-Several reported that the shark struck the victim, who witnesses said was a local man multiple times and then circled both him and the surfers who rushed in to help after the attack.
-Daniel O’Connor, a tourist visting Mendocino, was on the bluffs above the stairway behind Mendocino Presbyterian Church and saw the commotion.
+A witness described the shark as “gigantic,” visible from shore.
+Several reported that the shark struck the victim, who witnesses said was a local man multiple times and then circled both him and other surfers.
+Daniel O’Connor, a tourist visiting Mendocino, was on the bluffs above the stairway behind Mendocino Presbyterian Church and saw the commotion.
 He said he could see the shark and it appeared large and it circled the rescuers.
 He said the rescuers did not see the shark circling and he and a couple yelled, knowing they could not be heard.
 It appeared the shark returned more than once to its victim.
+We have not been able to get confirmation of this report or the size of the fish but others reported seeing the shark from shore.

 Scanner traffic indicated the injuries were serious but did not involve arterial bleeding.
 A paramedic on scene advised that a helicopter may not be necessary, though REACH 18 was already airborne at the time of the call.
 Eventually, the victim was transported to the hospital in Fort Bragg, scanner traffic indicated.
 (This likely indicates the injuries were not as bad as first feared, but we don’t have confirmation of that)